mathbruyen/nodejsconfit2014/text.md

 ## Supported operations

-We want to support all kind of operations.
+We want to synchronize the result of applying all kind of operations.
+Both making the server aware of what the client did while offline and fetching changes made by all other clients.

 Creating a new item on a client must be visible on others.
 An item being modified must be visible on all clients.
 And it is important to also mention that deleting an item must be propagated to other clients.
 Said like that it seems trivial, but it is usually the one aspect that people forget about in the initial design, and then it may be impossible to integrate naturally.

 ## Selective data model

 Another important feature we usually want is a selective data model.
 The whole dataset usually must not be synchronized to all clients.
 First because of access rights, I should not see Facebook private messages from my neighbor.
 But also because of the volume of data involved, one would not want to try synchronizing every single tweet ever sent on a poor iPhone over 3G.
-So each user may want to synchronize a personal subset of the dataset.
+So each user may wants to synchronize a personal subset of the dataset.

 ## Evaluation